bdi-lab/InGram/README.md

 You can download the checkpoints from https://drive.google.com/file/d/1aZrx2dYNPT7j4TGVBOGqHMdHRwFUBqx5/view?usp=sharing.

-The commands to reproduce the results in our paper:
+The command to reproduce the results in our paper:

 ```python
 python3 test.py --best --data_name [dataset_name]